catcakie/schedule-app/README.md

-# schedule-app
+# Hello

-work in progress for my personal schedule app
+This is just an electron editable table app I'm working on